akkartik/teliva/README.md

   the backspace key &ldquo;delete&rdquo;; it should behave like backspace.
 As a consequence the menu sometimes mentions keys that don't work, just to encourage people to try options.)

-## What's with the name?

-Teliva is the Tamil root for &lsquo;clear&rsquo;.
-Very much aspirational.

 ## Feedback